epigone707/epigone707.github.io/_posts/2022-7-25-buildblog.md

 If you are using [Disqus](https://disqus.com/) to generate comment widget, I would recommend you write css code to generate a dark mode.
 You can check my [css files](https://github.com/epigone707/epigone707.github.io/blob/master/css/main.scss#L24) on how to do it.

 If you don't use Disqus, then there's a tool called [Darkreader](https://github.com/darkreader/darkreader) that can automatically generate a dark mode for your website.

 The reason is, Darkreader doesn't work properly with Disqus.
 See my post about this [Do not use Darkreader and Disqus at the same time](https://epigone707.github.io/tech/2022/12/21/darkreader.html#intro)

+## 4.4 Search Bar

+I'm using [Simple-Jekyll-Search](https://github.com/christian-fei/Simple-Jekyll-Search) and this [tutorial](https://beingtechnicalwriter.com/jekyllsearch/) may help you.

 # End

 If you have any questions or want to share your thoughts, please leave a comment.
 I will be notified via email:)